clemi2408/tsdb_beta/README.md

 They also offer additional query and analysis options for the stored data.

 > A time series database (TSDB) is a database optimized for time-stamped or time series data.
-> Time series data are simply measurements or events that are tracked, monitored, downsampled, and aggregated over time.
+> Time series data are simply measurements or events that are tracked, monitored, down sampled, and aggregated over time.
 > This could be server metrics, application performance monitoring, network data, sensor data, events, clicks, trades in
 > a market, and many other types of analytics data.
 >